AviAcharya1/AviAcharya1/README.md

-👋  I’m @AviAcharya
+👋  I’m @AviAcharya.

 👀 I’m interested in developing new things and creating unique things with some creativity.
 I'm a good learner, enthusiastic to learn new things and technology where opportunities are rare.

-🌱 I’ve completed my MCA at SBRR Mahajana First Grade College, Mysore and completed a MERN fullstack course at JSpiders Basavanagudi.
+🌱 I’ve completed my MCA and MERN fullstack course.

 💞️ I’m looking to collaborate on innovative projects that challenge me and help me grow as a developer.